nvkelso/carto-css-map-styling/README.md

 #Atomic bits (nouns, verbs):

-1. **CSS target**: anchor, stroke, fill, label/text, data.
+1. **CSS target**: marker, stroke, fill, label/text, data.

         Note: reimagined a bit from basic HTML CSS and Cascadenik, Carto.
-        Marker is new in 1.0 (was point).
+        Marker is new in 1.0 (was `point`, for a while `anchor`).
         Text is more consistent in 1.0 and powerful in 2.0.
-        Interactivity and data formalized 2/3?
+        Interactivity and data formalized 2/3/4?
+Separate but parellel formats?

-1. **Size by**: anchors, strokes, and labels have a 2d extrusion measurement (eg: 2px)
+1. **Size by**: markers, strokes, and labels have a 2d extrusion measurement (eg: 2px)

         For images, the size is implied by a non-repeat dimension of the source image.
         Others are determined by default style CSS.
 Continues from Cascadenik/Carto 1.0.

 1. **Ink with** for color (mask) areas (extrusion of stroke, or fill): rgb, cmyk, hsv, gradient, image (with repeat options).

-        With alpha.
-All color spaces/images/gradient are coallpsed in "ink" in Carto 2.0
+    Note: All color spaces/images/gradient are coallpsed in "ink" verb in Carto 2.0?

+        1.0: `color:#rgb` and `color:#rrggbb` with `opacity:1.0`

+        2.0: Other color spaces.
+See below.

 1. **Object geometry type filter**: point, line, polygon, continuous-field aka raster.